-- "there are a limited number of identifiable interests that will be significantly affected by the rule;" - "there is a reasonable likelihood that a committee can be convened with a balanced representation of persons who (a) can adequately represent the [identifiable and significantly affected] interests and (b) are willing to negotiate in good faith to reach a consensus on the proposed rule;" - there is adequate time to complete negotiated rulemaking and the agency possesses the necessary resources to support the process; and - "the agency, to the maximum extent possible consistent with the legal obligations of the agency, will use the consensus of the committee with respect

-&lt;sup>367 Exec.
-Order 12,866, § 6(a)(1), 58 FED REG.
-51,735 (Oct.
-4, 1993) (directing agencies to consider using negotiated rulemaking); Presidential Memorandum for Exec.
-Dept's & Selected Agencies, Administrator, Office of Info. & Reg.
-Affairs, Negotiated Rulemaking (Sept.
-30, 1993), available at http://govinfo.library.unt.edu/npr/library/direct/memos/2682.html (directing federal agencies "to (i) identify to OIRA at least one rulemaking which the agency will, within the upcoming year, develop through the use of negotiated rulemaking or (ii) explain to OIRA why the use of negotiated rulemaking will not be feasible in the upcoming year"); Jeffrey S. Lubbers, Achieving Policymaking Consensus: The (Unfortunate) Waning of Negotiated Rulemaking, 49 TEX.
+- "there are a limited number of identifiable interests that will be significantly affected by the rule;" - "there is a reasonable likelihood that a committee can be convened with a balanced representation of persons who (a) can adequately represent the [identifiable and significantly affected] interests and (b) are willing to negotiate in good faith to reach a consensus on the proposed rule;" - there is adequate time to complete negotiated rulemaking and the agency possesses the necessary resources to support the process; and - "the agency, to the maximum extent possible consistent with the legal obligations of the agency, will use the consensus of the committee with http://govinfo.library.unt.edu/npr/library/direct/memos/2682.html (directing federal agencies "to (i) identify to OIRA at least one rulemaking which the agency will, within the upcoming year, develop through the use of negotiated rulemaking or (ii) explain to OIRA why the use of negotiated rulemaking will not be feasible in the upcoming year"); Jeffrey S. Lubbers, Achieving Policymaking Consensus: The (Unfortunate) Waning of Negotiated Rulemaking, 49 S. TEX.
 L. REV. 987, 1001 (2008) (counting negotiated rulemaking committees noticed in the Federal Register).

-&lt;sup>368 Lubbers, supra note 367, at 1001.
+See Lubbers, supra note 370, at 996.

-&lt;sup>370 Peter H. Schuck & Steven Kochevar, Reg Neg Redux: The Career of A Procedural Reform, 15 THEORETICAL INQUIRIES L. 417, 439 (2014).
+&lt;sup>373 See Peter H. Schuck & Steven Kochevar, Reg Neg Redux: The Career of A Procedural Reform, 15 THEORETICAL INQUIRIES L. 417, 439 (2014).